 - Ibuprofen and/or Aspirin

-NOTE: If you are currently taking chemotherapy drugs, blood thinners, strong antibiotics, high blood pressure medication, and/or Accutane, please let me know prior to the procedure.
+NOTE: If you are currently taking chemotherapy drugs, blood thinners, strong antibiotics, high blood pressure medication, and/or Accutane, please notify your provider prior to treatment.

 Post – Microblading Instructions

 For the first 3 – 6 days, the color intensity of the permanent makeup will appear significantly darker, larger and sharper than what is expected for the final outcome.
 Although the area will appear healed after 10 days, it will not be fully healed for 4 – 6 weeks, depending on the rate of skin exfoliation of the individual.
 The final coloration of the permanent makeup will be revealed after this healing process.

 One procedure cannot guarantee the desired outcome.
 In many cases, a touch-up visit within 3 months of the first procedure may be necessary to finalize results to client specifications.
 In very complicated cases (involving removal/color correction/camouflage/scar tissue/iron disorder) an extra charge may apply on extra touch-ups.

 *IMPORTANT – If you sleep on your side or face down, please let us know as there are special instructions.

 - 1 – 2 hours after your procedure use a dampened cotton ball to gently remove body fluids.
 Using sterile Q-tips, carefully re-apply a thin layer of provided aftercare product, being careful not to chafe at the skin.
 For the remainder of the day, repeat this step every 3 hours, being sure to be gentle with the procedural area when re-applying the aftercare product.